-Located right off of Highway 101 on the East side of the highway, surrounded by beautiful old trees is Dragonfly Farm & Nursery.
+Located right off of Highway 101 on the east side of the highway, tucked away behind a forest of trees you'll find Dragonfly Farm & Nursery.

 As you pull up the tree tunneled driveway you might see the dogs waiting to greet you.
 Be warned... if you decide to start the fetch game - it's hard to get out of it!

 Wander through the gift shop, where you will find locally made goods as well as garden products and yard art.
 Check out the renovated greenhouse where you will find one of the biggest selections of succulents and houseplants around.
 Our new (as of 2022) Garden Shop is full of gardening supplies, organic fertilizers, pest control and more.